Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Problem settings

-We evaluate how well a particular IA method can identify the in-context example $e^*$ that most contributes to identifying the task---specifically, whether the IA method assigns the highest attribution score to such an example.
-However, in real-world tasks, it is generally unclear which in-context example is the most influential in disambiguating the task.
-Moreovdr, in some cases, the task may be solved without relying on any of the examples (e.g., solved by leveraging prior knowledge).
-Therefore, these are not suitable as a benchmark to evaluate the interpretability method, and we decided to design a synthetic and controlled task setting.
+We evaluate the performance of each IA method in identifying the crucial in-context example $e^*$ necessary for defining the task.
+In real-world tasks, it is generally unclear which in-context example is the most influential in solving the task, and the task may be solved even without relying on any of the examples (e.g., solved by leveraging prior knowledge).
+Therefore, these are not suitable as a benchmark to evaluate the interpretability method, and we design a synthetic and controlled tasks.

-With these motivations, we employ tasks inspired by the \textit{poverty of stimulus scenarios} in inductive learning typically adopted in the cognitive science field (\citealt{mccoy-etal-2020-syntax}; \textit{inter alia}).
-In these scenarios, a task $f$ is mostly ambiguous in input examples $E$ (or generally speaking, training data) in the sense that several rules can be compatible to explain the demonstrated transformations $X\mapsto f(X)$, and the original motivation of introducing such a setting is to inspect learner's inductive bias toward generalization preferences~\cite{Mitchell1980-nj,kharitonov-chaabouni-2021-what}, given humans' particular strong inductive biases~\cite{landau1988importance,Wilson2006-qo}.
-Instead of such analyses, we extend this setting by adding only one disambiguating example $e^*$ (``\textit{eureka example}''), which determines the correct rule $f^*$ to be unique, and test whether each IA method can identify this special example as long as models undoubtedly employ this clue $e^*$ in handling the problem correctly.
-For instance, most examples shown in Figure~\ref{fig:fig1} are ambiguous (with black color) w.r.t. the two possible rules of (i) adding the same token twice or (ii) multiplying the number of tokens by two.
-This ambiguity is resolved by the example $e^*$: \texttt{ttt}$\rightarrow$\texttt{ttttt} (blue example in Figure~\ref{fig:fig1}) as this violates the multiplication rule (ii), and thus as long as the model adopted the addition rule (i) correctly, it is expected to assign the highest attribution score to $e^*$.
-Similarly to the task in Figure~\ref{fig:fig1}, we designed the following tasks as a case study:
+Our setting is the extension of \citet{Mueller2024-ae}; we employ a set of ambiguous inductive learning scenarios inspired by the cognitively-motivated LM analyses (\citealt{mccoy-etal-2020-syntax},\citealt{Warstadt2020-wo}; \textit{inter alia}).
+In these scenarios, a task $f$ is mostly ambiguous in demonstrations $E$ in the sense that several compatible rules exist to explain the transformations $X\mapsto f(X)$.
+We extend this setting by adding only one disambiguating example $e^*$ (``\textit{aha example}''), which determines the correct rule $f^*$ to be unique, and test whether each IA method can identify this special example as long as models correctly employ this clue $e^*$ to resolve the problem.
+For instance, most examples shown in Figure~\ref{fig:fig1} are ambiguous (with gray color) w.r.t. the two possible rules of (i) adding the same token twice or (ii) multiplying the number of tokens by two.
+This ambiguity is resolved by comparing the aha example $e^*$ (blue example in Figure~\ref{fig:fig1}) with any one of the other ambiguous examples.
+As shown in Table~\ref{tab:task_description}, we designed the following tasks as a case study:

-\paragraph{\textsc{Linear-or-Distinct~(LD)}} The few-shot examples are ambiguous as to Rule-A: selecting a character in a particular linear position in an input $X_i$; or Rule-B: selecting a character that differs from the others in an input $X_i$.
+\paragraph{\textsc{Linear-or-Distinct~(LD)}} The few-shot examples are ambiguous as to Rule A: selecting a character in a particular linear position in an input $X_i$; or Rule B: selecting a character that differs from the others in an input $X_i$.